Hermann Burchardt: Death

+Legacy

 Most of Burchardt's photographs have now been dated and their geographical location determined.
 A small but exquisite part of the collection has now been masterfully edited and commented in a volume with texts in both English and German.

-It covers Burchardt's journey over the period of December, 1903 to March, 1904, when he traveled from Basra to Kuwait and on to Bahrain, Hofuf, Qatar, Abu Dhabi, Dubai, Muscat in Oman, and finally Persia.
+The work covers Burchardt's journey over the period of December, 1903 to March, 1904, when he traveled from Basra to Kuwait and on to Bahrain, Hofuf, Qatar, Abu Dhabi, Dubai, Muscat in Oman, and finally Persia.
 This leg of the photographer's journey has been described in only one publication, namely, the minutes of a lecture in the "Journal of the Geographical Society."
 Of particular interest is Burchardt's travels to Yemen where he photographed the Jewish communities in Sana'a, in Radāʻ, in Maswār and in Rouda.
 Particularly where Yemenite Jewry is concerned, a visually-based ethnography also preserves facts that are forgotten in oral traditions and are not mentioned in written sources.
 Hermann Burchardt visited Yemen in 1902, 1907, and again in 1909, the year in which he was killed in Yemen.

 Personal effects

 After his death, Burchardt's nephew, Max Ginsberg, donated in 1911 more than 500 photographic plates and contact sheets of the traveler (taken from the estate of Hermann Burchardt) to the Berlin Museum of Ethnology (Museum für Völkerkunde), today, the Ethnological Museum of Berlin, for a total of nearly 2000 negatives, glass and celluloid plates, where they lay dormant and forgotten in their boxes, until after the year 2000, at which time, with support from the German Research Foundation, they were scientifically analyzed and published.

 Burchardt kept a diary of his travels, but for many years it was thought that his diary was lost.
 Burchardt's private notes in his diary were necessary to identify many of his photographs, without which it would have been nearly impossible.
 In a search for the estate of Eugen Mittwoch, who evaluated Burchardt's papers on Yemen as late as the 1920s, part of Burchardt's estate came to light in the National Archive in Jerusalem.
 In these boxes were diaries, letters and lists with picture titles.
 At the end of processing of the photographic estate, about 90% of the almost 2,000 pictures could be identified and dated.

 The results of this work were partly issued in Yemen and the Arab States of the Gulf Coast and reviewed there with great interest.
 The National Museum in Sana'a has a small permanent exhibition of black-and-white photographs of the German traveler, Hermann Burchardt.

-As an avid traveler Burchardt had photographed extensively not only in the Arabic Middle East (e.g. archaeological sites in Hauran of Syria, etc.) and North Africa (including Morocco), but also in Turkey and Persia, and Australia.

-It is believed by some that Burchardt used the home of Gustav Sachs in Moabit, Berlin, as his home base on return from travels, as well as a mailing address.
-In February 1906, he gave a lecture at the General Assembly of the Berlin Society for Geography.